echo2echo/hosts.deny/README.md

 This script uses the /etc/hosts.deny file to block IP addresses.
 An /etc/hosts.allow entry overrides /etc/hosts.deny and allows web traffic.
 ### Before running scripts make sure you put your home & work public IP addresses in the /etc/hosts.allow file to allow you access to ssh on your server
-It is very possible to get locked out of your server if your own IP addresses are not in the hosts.allow file.
+It is very possible to get locked out of your server if your own IP addresses are not in the /etc/hosts.allow file.
 Mobile phone IPs are blocked if an /etc/hosts.allow entry is not posted.

 See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following additional line near bottom of deny.pl script to skip over adding your personal & work IPs to /etc/hosts.deny file.